spiyush09/dropDrive/README.md

-# DumpStation
+# DropDrive

 > A personal tool born out of a simple frustration.

 I found myself constantly needing to save files to Google Drive — images, videos, documents, random stuff — and every single time it was the same annoying routine: open Drive, wait for it to load, log in if the session expired, deal with 2FA, navigate to the right folder, upload.
 Just to save one file.

-So I built DumpStation.
+So I built DropDrive.
 Open the URL, drop the file, done.
 No login prompt, no 2FA, no waiting.
 It just works — every time, from any device, instantly.
 I have it deployed and running for my own personal use.
 One-time setup, zero maintenance.

 It's a private, minimal web app that uploads files directly to a specific Google Drive folder via a drag-and-drop interface.
 The auth is set up once and works permanently in the background.
 You never have to think about it again.